-Featuring quiet study spaces, group meeting rooms, wireless access, 24/7 assistance, and 4.5 million titles, Syracuse University Libraries support research and scholarship throughout campus and beyond.
+Featuring quiet study spaces, group meeting rooms, wireless access, 24/7 assistance, and 4.7 million items, Syracuse University Libraries support research and scholarship throughout campus and beyond.

 - Bird Library, for humanities, social sciences, audiovisual resources, government publications, maps, the Learning Commons, special collections and archives (see below), and library administration

 - Carnegie Library, for natural sciences, mathematics and statistics, engineering and computer science, library and information science, nutrition and health, photography, technical arts, and military and naval sciences

 - King + King Architecture Library, for architecture course reserves, current periodical titles and reference works

 - Martin Luther King Jr. Memorial Library, to reflect the African American Studies curriculum, while illuminating the culture and life of black people